 Don’t Let Bulky Invites Open Up In Route!
 Be Sure Those Envelopes are Sealed!

-Jill, a recent visitor to our site is making a two-layer wedding invitation with additional information & enclosure cards and wants to know if her invitation envelopes will securely seal with all of these cards inside.
+Jill, a recent visitor to our site is making a two-layer wedding invitation with additional information & enclosure cards and wants to know if her wedding envelopes will securely seal with all of these cards inside.

 In her question, Jill points out that paper thickness, number of enclosures & embellishments can all affect how your envelopes seal.
 The fact is, the more you put into an envelope, the more the sides bow, making the envelope more difficult to seal, and to keep sealed, during the mailing process.